Ready to Teach, Ready to Learn

 N.B.
 School have also recently been nominated by Tees Valley Music Service for The Schools Music Award on account of our excellent provision.

-TARGET: We are working on further developing our current affairs curriculum e.g. to include more global, as well as national political issues and ‘one off’ events i.e. 70 years of NHS services.
+We are working on further developing our current affairs curriculum e.g. to include more global, as well as national political issues and ‘one off’ events i.e. 70+ years of NHS services.

 Year 6